Reflex Card Review: An Expensive Unsecured Card to Build CreditCredit Cards for Bad Credit

 - Basics: The Reflex Mastercard® is a high-APR card for consumers with limited or even poor credit.

-- Pros: You may be approved for the Reflex Mastercard® with limited credit or bad credit, and it provides an opportunity to build or rebuild your score with reporting to major credit bureaus.
+- Pros: You may be approved for the Reflex Mastercard® with limited credit or bad credit, and it provides an opportunity to build or rebuild your credit with reporting to major credit bureaus.
 Many applicants won’t have to pay a security deposit, and credit limit increases are available every six months for qualified cardholders.

-- Cons: The Reflex Mastercard® has a high APR ranging from 25.90% to 29.90% and a $99 annual fee.
+- Cons: The Reflex Mastercard® has a high APR ranging from 25.90% to 29.99% and a $75 to $99 annual fee.
 There’s also a monthly maintenance fee of $10, although the monthly maintenance fee isn’t billed for the first 12 months.
 With such high fees and a low initial credit limit of $500, you’re not going to get a lot of purchasing power with the Reflex card.
 No rewards.

 - WELCOME OFFER